eclipse-keyple/keyple-website/content/post/release-2023-01-10-java/index.md

-Published on January 10, 2023, this version implements the [Calypsonet Terminal Reader Java API (1.2.0)](https://terminal-api.calypsonet.org/apis/calypsonet-terminal-reader-api/) and therefore provide a mean to retrieve the physical name of the protocol currently used by the card reader to communicate with the card.
+Published on January 10, 2023, this version implements the [Calypsonet Terminal Reader Java API (1.2.0)](https://terminal-api.calypsonet.org/apis/calypsonet-terminal-reader-api/) and therefore provides now a way to retrieve the physical name of the protocol currently used by the card reader to communicate with the card.

 For more information, please visit the component